Utilitarian Social Choice and Distributional Welfare Analysis: Collective choice

-However this interpretation of EUW implicitly takes a stand on interpersonal utility comparisons.
-Suppose, for example that preferences in population 1 are as before, but those in population 2 are in fact more intense: in this group a fraction $0.7$ have utility $-3$ for alternative $a$, and the remainder have utility $3$.
+However, this interpretation of EUW implicitly takes a stand on interpersonal utility comparisons.
+Suppose, for example, that preferences in population 1 are as before, but those in population 2 are in fact more intense: in this group a fraction $0.7$ have utility $-3$ for alternative $a$, and the remainder have utility $3$.
 Then the average utility of $a$ is $0.9 + 0.3\cdot 3 - (0.1 + 0.7 \cdot 3) = -0.4$, so alternative $b$ maximizes the average utility in the population.
-Since all we have done is apply an affine transformation to the utility function, such preference intensity can never be identified from choice data, instead the choice of utility scale is entirely at the discretion of the social planner or analyst.
+Since all we have done is apply an affine transformation to the utility function, such preference intensity can never be identified from choice data; instead, the choice of utility scale is entirely at the discretion of the social planner or analyst.

-If the planner believes that preference intensity has real meaning then they face a dilemma.
-On the one hand, they may wish to use a social choice rule which is responsive to preference intensity.
-However this is impossible due to the inherent lack of identification.
-On the other hand, the planner can simply impose a utility scale for the purposes of aggregating preferences, for example by normalizing utilities to lie between $-1$ and $1$ and aggregating with equal weights as above.
-However in this case we can not claim that the EUW rule ``maximizes average utility'' in any meaningful sense.
+If the planner believes that preference intensity has real meaning, then they face a dilemma.
+On the one hand, they may wish to use a social choice rule that is responsive to preference intensity.
+However, this is impossible due to the inherent lack of identification.
+On the other hand, the planner can simply impose a utility scale for the purposes of aggregating preferences, for example, by normalizing utilities to lie between $-1$ and $1$ and aggregating with equal weights as above.
+In this case, however, we cannot claim that the EUW rule ``maximizes average utility'' in any meaningful sense.

-Given the identification problem, the only escape from this dilemma is to use a social choice rule which is robust to uncertainty about preference uncertainty.
-This is precisely what weighted utilitarianism does.\footnote{In fact, weighted utilitarianism is the only social choice rule which is robust to uncertainty about preference intensity and also satisfies an additional condition which says, roughly, that the social choice rule must outperform a dictatorship.
-We omit the details, as this result is not central to our analysis.}
+Faced with the identification problem, there is only one real way out: adopt a social choice rule that stays sound even when we are unsure about preference intensities.
+Weighted utilitarianism delivers exactly this kind of robustness.\footnote{In fact, weighted utilitarianism is the only social choice rule that is robust to uncertainty about preference intensity and satisfies an additional condition that says, roughly, that the social choice rule must outperform a dictatorship.
+We omit the details, as this result is not central to our analysis.
+The main point is that regardless of the true preference intensities, a weighted-utilitarian rule that places strictly positive weights on every group is guaranteed to achieve a fraction of the optimal utilitarian welfare that is bounded away from zero.
+In contrast, the EUM rule can do arbitrarily poorly in this regard.} The planner's choice of weights might still be informed by some judgment of individuals' preference intensities.
+But, unlike the EUM rule, the \emph{interpretation} of the weighted-utilitarian rule depends only on the weights placed on each group and not on assumptions regarding relative preference intensities.
+As we show in the subsequent section, this feature of weighted-utilitarian social choice translates into welfare assessments based on quantiles of individual-level effects rather than averages.